bcgov/data-publication/pages/faq.md

 ### How do I change the branch or ministry name or move a branch that has moved to another ministry listed in the catalogue?

 + Organizations regularly change names or move to other ministries as functions shift.
-+ A custodian of a branch or an already delegator editor of an organization can inform us of any organizational change.
++ A custodian of a branch or an already delegated editor of an organization can inform us of any organizational change.
    + The administrator of the catalogue can rename and move organizations around.
    + Requests to organizatonal structure changes can be sent to [DataBC.DA@gov.bc.ca](mailto:DataBC.DA@gov.bc.ca).